- Boasting Double Plus (A++) sound throughout, this pressing is guaranteed to blow the doors off any other copy of Year of the Cat you’ve heard

-- With engineering by Alan Parsons, the best pressings are every bit the Audiophile Demo Discs you remember
+- With engineering by Alan Parsons, the top pressings are every bit the Audiophile Demo Discs you remember

 - The best sides have Tubey Magical acoustic guitars, sweet vocals, huge amounts of space, breathtaking transparency, and so much more

-Stunning Triple Plus (A+++) sound from beginning to end.
-This album can sound really wonderful (what else would you expect from an Alan Parson’s production?), but the typical pressings just can’t bring it to life.
-This one is a HUGE step up, miles away from the gritty, almost unlistenable copies we hear so often.
+This album can sound really wonderful (what else would you expect from an Alan Parsons production?), but most pressings just can’t bring it to life.
+This one is a HUGE step up, miles away from the gritty, borderline unlistenable copies we hear so often.

 - The biggest, most immediate staging in the largest acoustic space